bfops/Game2D/README.markdown

  * Indent a `where` clause by 4 spaces
  * If a `where` clause has more than one line in it, the `where` keyword should be on a distinct line from any code
  * Do not have more than one embedded subscope (A `let` inside a `where` is acceptable, but to be used sparingly)

-## Commit Hooks

-The file `scripts/pre-commit.sh` should be copied over to `.git/hooks/pre-commit` before making any commits to the code.